 Captain Cook Cruises Fiji also shows passengers some remote places beyond the manicured resorts.
 My travels aboard the Reef Endeavour ventured to the old colonial town and former capital of Levuka, the idyllic yachtie favourite , SavuSavu, and to a French Catholic mission on the island of Taveuni.
 On another of their seven-night sailings, the Four Cultures Cruise, we visited villages and tiny island specs where different ethnic groups live – Melanesians, Hindus, Micronesians and Polynesians.
 While the Fijian destinations are pretty far-flung, the Captain Cook Cruises’ experience is not strictly ‘expedition’.
 There is a mixture of cultural activities and relaxation with quite a bit of snorkelling and diving.
 Neither Captain Cook nor Coral Expeditions use Zodiacs; they ferry passengers from the ‘mother ship’ to shore on flat-bottomed boats ideal for beach landings.

-It’s about exploring new areas and meeting like-minded travellers who want to see these off-the-beaten track destinations, and aren’t too fussed about entertainment or dressing up.
+It’s about exploring new areas and meeting like-minded travellers who also want to see these off-the-beaten-track destinations and aren’t too fussed about fancy entertainment or dressing up.

 That’s not to say people don’t put on their glad rags.
 You’ll be more likely to dress up aboard a Ponant or Silversea vessel, or if travelling in the Tropics where it’s easy to pack several lightweight outfits.
 The price of an expedition cruise is the best guide to the type of service provided and how likely you are to mix and mingle with smart dressers.

 I always “dressed for dinner” each night on Adventure Canada’s ship Ocean Endeavour, which I boarded in St John’s, Newfoundland, Canada for a trip to Labrador and Greenland.
 I wasn’t frocked up in a cocktail dress mind you, just a change of clothes from those I’d been gadding about in all day.
-Many passengers were happy to turn up their outdoors gear.
+Many passengers were happy to turn up their outdoors gear, and go from the Zodiac to the bar and into the restaurant.
 No-one seemed to mind.